 Pay a small monthly fee and if something happens to your mobile, call up and get a new one.

-Of course, mobiles were also much more affordable than the smartphones of today.
+Of course, basic mobiles were also much more affordable than the smartphones of today.

 If you’ve placed an insurance claim recently, you noticed they come with a hefty deductible.

 And even after shelling out the money, you're probably going to receive a refurbished replacement.

 Instead of paying every month, invest in a good case--such as the OtterBox series of cases.

 While they add some heft to your mobile, they reduce the risk of cracked screens or broken mobiles.